At last a sunny day. Boundless blue sky. The sun no longer ripening anything seems to shine for the sake of it. Quiet happiness again, like an advent.

 We can talk about being with some boldness, even stake some claim in it, but how to dare talk about God?
 Beyond the word God, even beyond being, God withdraws – into God.

-We can say nothing worthy of God – if we deign to believe – but we can try however clumsily with the words that are given to us.
+We stand before the opacity of the world and the nothingness of God and see that we’re not at home.
+We can say nothing worthy of God – if we deign to believe – but we can try however clumsily with the words that are given to us and some truth may be given to us in our approach.